Palette Block Types

 Typically, a link is used when the image is dynamic, such as from the metadata of an NFT.

-Uploading images can be done using the Palette Image Manager, which you can open by clicking the Image Manager icon in the top bar of the editor:
+Uploading images can be done using the Palette Image Manager, which you can open by clicking the Image Manager

 You can also open the Image Manager by double-clicking the image block, which lets you quickly change the image being used.